hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/guide/themes-and-palettes/index.md

 ## addStandardPalette

-This function adds the palette referenced by the palette name to the [Palette List](#palette-list).
+This function adds the palette referenced by the palette name to the palette list.

 ### Syntax